jsoa/django-formfield/docs/_sources/getting_started.txt

 .. image:: ss001.png

-The :ref:`api_model_formfield` is automatically set to `null=False`, `blank=False`, this is because validation is done on the inner form.
+The :ref:`api_model_formfield` is automatically set to `null=True`, `blank=True`, this is because validation is done on the inner form.
 As a result you will see something like the following if we hit save on the change form:

 .. image:: ss002.png

-If we supply the change for valid data you should get a python dictionary when retreiving the data::
+If we supply the change for valid data you should get a python dictionary when retrieving the data::

     >>> person = Person.objects.get(pk=1)
     >>> person.meta_info
     {u'age': 12, u'sex': u'1'}

-The form is the only thing forcing input of the expected values, behind the scenes the data is being serialized into json.
+The form is the only thing forcing valid input, behind the scenes the data is being serialized into json.
 Therefore on the python level we can supply meta_info any valid json:::